toddaustin07/MQTT_SmartApp/README.md

 | \|capability   | SmartThings capability name\*\*                |
 | \|attribute    | SmartThings capability attribute\*\*           |

-\* If a label value contains blanks, they will be replace with '\_' (underscore) characters.
+\* If a label value contains blanks, the blanks will be replaced with '\_' (underscore) characters.
 For example "My motion device" becomes "My_motion_device".

 \*\* See *SmartThings Capabilities Reference* below for more info on SmartThings capabilities.